Kishandharan/KishanPython/README.md

 ```

 In Stage 2, the tables should have 10 items in them.
 We should also generate from the 3 table to the 10 table.

+## Assignment 2 - Simple calculator
+### 2a
+Create a simple calculator that accepts 3 imputs:
+1. First number
+2. Second number
+3. Operation (What we want to do with the numbers)

+In the third input, if the user enters an asterisk we have to multiply those numbers.
+if the user enters a plus symbol, we have to add those numbers.
+if the user enters a minus symbol, we have to subtract those numbers.
+if the user enters a slash symbol, we have to divide those numbers
+And lastly, if the user enters something else other than these, we have to give a print saying "Oopsie!
+You have entered an invalid input!!
+Please try again!!!!!"